PikaMug/Quests/README.md

 # Quests

-Quests mod for Spigot.
-This plugin depends highly on code contributions!
+Quests plugin for Spigot.
+This work depends highly on code contributions!

 ## Usage